Deutsche Bank Park

 Any upward upgrade would have involved costly changes to the roof structure and such a solution was not considered at all.
 The increase in capacity was mainly to be achieved by creating more standing room by removing some of the seats.

-The subject of the redevelopment was to be the stand behind the north-west gate, which seats Eintracht's most die-hard supporters.
+The subject of the redevelopment was to be the stand behind the north-west goal, which seats Eintracht's most die-hard supporters.
 The upper tier of this stand was to be extended with additional rows in the lower section, at the expense of removing the boxes and balconies located between the upper and lower tiers of the stand.

 The lower tier of this stand is already filled with a standing area for 7,000 people, while the upper tier has plastic seating, which is to be removed.
 After the redevelopment, there will be 12,900 standing places in the upper tier and the entire stand will hold nearly 20,000 fans, making it the second largest standing section in Germany (after the famous Südtribüne at Borussia Dortmund's stadium, which can hold 24,454 spectators).